Yiannis1234/ocado-foresight-presentation/presentation_script.md

 Second, **Economic (The Money icon)**:
 Interest rates are high (5%).
 Building a £250m warehouse is now too expensive.
 We cannot afford to borrow that much money anymore.

-Third, **Social (The People icon)**:
+Third, **Technological (The Chip icon)**:
-Customers have changed.
-They want delivery in **one hour**, not next-day.
-A warehouse on the highway cannot reach a customer in Chelsea in 60 minutes.
+**AI Vision is the game changer.** New AI can now let robots 'see' the difference between a hard apple and a soft strawberry.
+This means robots can finally handle messy food without crushing it.

-Conclusion: The 'Giant Warehouse' is too expensive and too slow."
+Conclusion: The 'Giant Warehouse' is too expensive, but AI gives us a new way out."

 **[CLICK TO NEXT SLIDE]**

 ---

 ### **Slide 4: Architecture**
-"To solve this, look at our Architecture on **Slide 4**.
+"To understand the problem, look at our Architecture on **Slide 4**.

 Currently, our system is a straight line: Order → Brain → Hive → Van.
 The 'Hive' is a **Giant Block**.